 23. What is the fuss about Azo dyes?

-Azo dyes are used because they are cheaper to produce and are much more stable than most of the natural food colourants (Azo dyes are stable in the whole acidity range of foods, are heat stable, and do not fade when exposed to light or oxygen, unlike natural colourants).
+Azo dyes are used because they are cheaper to produce and are much more stable than most natural food colourants (Azo dyes are stable in the whole acidity range of foods, are heat-stable, and do not fade when exposed to light or oxygen, unlike natural colourants).

 24. My kid has ADHD, which colourants do I look out for?

-A 2007 study completed by Southampton University suggests that the consumption of certain mixtures of artificial food colours in conjunction with sodium benzoate preservative, are associated with increased hyperactive behaviour in children.
+A 2007 study completed by Southampton University suggests that the consumption of certain mixtures of artificial food colours in conjunction with sodium benzoate preservatives is associated with increased hyperactive behaviour in children.
 The following additives were tested in the research:

 o Azo dye: Tartrazine (E102)